9413d5ff2a0b4f237a264010b65350e7/TAG/MCMBCI/pastoral_anniversary.md

+# The 40th Pastoral Anniversary
+### A Photoshoot for Mount Calvary Missionary Baptist Church, Inc.
 It was announced in a way that I've never seen any church celebration done before.
 Normally, they're added to the church announcements which my mother used to read each Sunday morning.

 ![FB_IMG_1705566697555.jpg](https://github.com/serviCreator/TAG/assets/155787787/0f9fbcab-1bfa-4c89-8867-1bdb099dd706)